Mesothelioma Cure

 For mesothelioma patients, those diagnosed in the early stages have the greatest hope of achieving remission with certain treatments:

-- Multi-modal treatment: What boosts survival rates even higher for early-stage patients is combining surgery with other treatments, like chemotherapy or radiation, or even both.
+- Multi-modal treatment: What boosts survival rates even higher for early-stage patients is combining surgery with other treatments, like chemotherapy, immunotherapy, or radiation.
 These other treatments help kill any remaining cells that the surgeon cannot see after the surgery removes the bulk of cancerous tissue.[1]

 Controlling vs. Curing Mesothelioma